yyutong/tp/docs/DeveloperGuide.md

 ### Add a description to current expenses

-1. Add an description into the expense with the index specified.
+1. Add a description into the expense with the index specified.
 Index and description field are compulsory.

    i.
 Prerequisites: The expense book is not empty. ii.
 Test case: `add-d 1 d/movie` <br>